SalesforceCommerceCloud/commerce-sdk/docs/vscode.md

 }
 ```

 Note that we are running gulp directly.
-This is because when debugging you most likely want to execute the minimum about of code needed for your testing.
+This is because when debugging you most likely want to execute the minimum amount of code needed for your testing.
 So this allows you to target exact tasks to debug them.

 But what if you want to troubleshoot a part of the rendering that is happening when downloading the apis from exchange.
 Pretty simple to add a launch configuration for that as well